virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Marriage licenses are typically valid for 60 days after issuance, and the marriage ceremony must occur within this timeframe.

-• After marriage, the couple and officiant must sign the marriage license and return it to the licensing officials for recording.
+• After marriage, the couple and the officiant must sign the marriage license and return it to the licensing officials for recording.

 Are Virginia Marriage Records Public?

-Yes, Virginia Marriage Records are public.
+Yes, Virginia, Marriage Records are public.
 The Virginia Freedom of Information Act (FOI) governs public access to marriage records in the state.
 Access to marriage records in Virginia may be subject to restrictions.
 To obtain marriage records in Virginia, interested parties must:

 • Show valid identification documents